 The circumstances of the church may occasion difficulties in this matter; but humility and faithfulness to the Lord will always know what to do.
 Love and obedience always find the path.
 The Spirit will ever be with him who obeys Christ in love.
-This responsibility of the individual to Christ is of the utmost importance&#8212;as important, in its place, as regards service flowing from gift, as it is when the question is one of moral conduct.
+This responsibility of the individual to Christ is of the utmost importance -- as important, in its place, as regards service flowing from gift, as it is when the question is one of moral conduct.
 Whatever affects this, affects the rights of Christ and the responsibility from which none can be exempt.
 We sometimes see both destroyed by the spirit of corrupted Christianity, and men exempted from their individual responsibility in matters of moral duty, just as in their responsibility to Christ in the exercise of their gift: God, however, never forgoes His claims upon them.
 To hinder this service, does not hinder heretics or false teachers.
 The flesh in the most true Christian must be everywhere kept down; and it needs to be so in the use or abuse of gifts real or supposed, as in other things.
 The flesh is never a gift of God.
 I cannot think, that to strengthen the sense of individual responsibility is to open a door to the flesh.

 These gifts placed in the church as a whole, in the body of Christ, become joints and bands; and it is in the church, in the body, that they are placed.
 A gift is a gift in the body and for the whole body, as a member of the human body acts for the whole.
 My eye sees for my whole body; my foot steps for the whole body.
 To give them a charge over that which is not the body, is to dislocate them.
 They may, indeed, be exercised in a given locality, but as the expression of the grace and of the claims of Christ; and this grace and these claims of Christ extend to all the body.
 Let us remember, that they are never to be used by the will of man: where that will comes in, sin enters.
 This may happen, as may any other sin; but, as in the case of any other sin, it becomes the subject of discipline.
 We see this in the abuse of the gift of tongues at Corinth.
-On the other hand, the narrow spirit of man is often corrected by the inalienable and universal rights of the Spirit of God, supreme and *one* in all the body.
+On the other hand, the narrow spirit of man is often corrected by the inalienable and universal rights of the Spirit of God, supreme and one in all the body.
 No human arrangement can supersede His claims; but He, as we have seen, has

 {227}